 Sometimes low flow masquerades as low pressure.
 What’s the difference?
 Pressure is the degree to which the incoming water supply enters your home.
 Flow is the ease of the water traveling within your internal plumbing system.

-A common problem in older homes (generally 50+ years and older) is a reduction of flow rate.
+A common problem in older homes (generally 50 or more years and older) is a reduction of flow rate.
 Over time, mineral deposits and corrosion sediment accumulate on the interior of galvanized pipes.
 This decreases the diameter of the interior pipe, creating a more turbulent and restricted path for the water.

 This internal build-up of minerals and corrosion does not pose a safety concern, but it does cause weaker flow.
 Indoor plumbing and the service line are owned by and the responsibility of the property owner.